 Whichever way you call it, these fashionable utensils of the first 7 or 8 decades of the previous century are getting less popular by the day.

-However, the coating was vulnerable to knocks, which caused chipping, leaving ugly spots and patches, which led to corrosion.
+However, the coating was vulnerable to knocks, which caused chipping and flaking, leaving ugly spots and patches, which led to corrosion.
 After prolonged use, the insides of the utensils could get stained too.

 The photo shows 3 of the 5 or so pieces that are still left in my home, Over the years, we had discarded at least 6 other items, in favour of stainless steel or porcelain or glass ones.

 Relax folks, am not sending you back to Mathematics school to tackle some insane formulae.

 “It’s A Mad Mad Mad Mad World” was an extremely hilarious movie of the mid-1960s.
 It was rather long and windy, with one goofed turn leading to yet another.

 One of two notable scenes depicted the bad guy (who had the treasure) meeting with an accident, and died – with the fellow shown to literally kick a bucket downhill.